 Never streamed before?
 You've come to the right place.

-If you have an email address through Google's Gmail service, then you are just a few steps away from starting your own YouTube channel and streaming live video.
+If you have an email address through Google's Gmail service, good news: you're just a few steps away from starting your own YouTube channel and streaming live video.

-If you don’t have a Gmail or YouTube account already you can create an account here:
+If you don’t have a Gmail or YouTube account already, create an account on YouTube.

 Now that your YouTube account is set up to do live video you can create your first event.

-For detailed instructions on setting up YouTube live events and streaming to YouTube using an external video encoder like Switcher Studio, WireCast, TriCaster or Vmix, check out this article from our Knowledge Base: Streaming with a YouTube Account.
+For detailed instructions on setting up YouTube live events and streaming to YouTube using an external video encoder like Switcher Studio, WireCast, TriCaster, or Vmix, check out the Streaming With a YouTube Account article on our Knowledge Base